liaochenlanruo/pgcgap/docs/PGCGAP.md

  - V1.0.28
    - Users can check and install the latest version of PGCGAP by the command "pgcgap --check-update".
+   - Update module Assemble to allow polish after the assembly of PacBio and ONT data.
+   - Update module pCOG to adjust the latest database of [COG 2020](https://ftp.ncbi.nih.gov/pub/COG/COG2020/data/COG).

 ---

 <center><strong>